 Living in a maternity colony facilitates successful reproduction.
 Preserving them is important, but sometimes cohabitation with bats can be difficult.
-It is preferable not to disturb a maternity colony during the breeding period.
+Maternity colonies must not be disturbed during the breeding period (June-August).
 If disturbed, young bats who are unable to fly could become trapped and possibly die.
 Preventing bats from forming a colony in your house is best done either in April or May, before pups are born, or after the females have left the colony for their wintering sites in September or October.

 If it is absolutely necessary to remove the bats, you can do it yourself by following the steps below:

 This step should be carried out during the summer.
 In order to remove a colony, you must locate the openings to the colony and block them.
 Sometimes, the most frequently used openings can be identified by blackish stains of guano that surround them.
 Watch the house at dusk and locate the area(s) the bats come out of.
 It may be helpful to carry out steps 1 to 4 from the following protocol.
 You can also take advantage of this search for openings to count the bats, which will give you an idea of the maternity colony’s size.
 If possible, carry out these checks on several consecutive nights in order to find all the spots by which the bats move in and out of the maternity colony.

 In October, when bats begin their migration, you can start blocking the entrances with a silicone sealant, steel wool, mortar, a screen, etc. During construction work, you must plug all the openings used by the bats and any openings that are at least 2 cm wide.
 Leave one or two holes open in order to ensure that any bats still inside can escape.